gilligan/gilligan.github.io/_posts/2019-01-16-post-christmas-advent-pt2.md

 (3,0)
 ```

-So we can add that to what we worked out before:
+Let's add it to what we already have:

 ```haskell
 f :: String -> (Int, Int)